Gag order: Israel

 In late 2009, Israel issued a gag order against the Israeli media reporting on facts surrounding the Anat Kamm–Uri Blau affair.
 The gag order was ultimately subject to widespread criticism and publicity as the details of the case were reported overseas.
 The scandal centered around leaked documents from the Israeli Defense Force which suggested the military had engaged in extrajudicial killings.

 A gag order concerning the Prisoner X affair prevented Israeli coverage of the topic for more than two years.
 After numerous foreign media outlets revealed the prisoner's identity and other key facts in February 2013, a court partially lifted the gag order, allowing Israeli media to quote foreign press reports but offer no original reporting.

 On 13 November 2013 a gag order concerning a famous Israeli singer suspected of sex with girls below the age of consent was issued.
 While the traditional media did not advertise the name of the singer, social media platforms users like Facebook published the singer name and incriminating photos.
 On 20 November Eyal Golan released a press statement announcing he was the suspected singer.

 In 2014, a blanket gag order regarding the detainment of Avera Mengitsu was put into place.
 It lasted 10 months, until July 9, 2015.
 Discussions took place in social media forums and some reports were published on foreign websites.
 Some clues about the affair were leaked to different Arabic media outlets, from which the story made its way to international media and was published to Tikun Olam by blogger Richard Silverstein.
 The gag order was lifted following a request from Haaretz.
-The Associated Press speculated that a statement made by Khaled Mashaal the previous day, in which he spoke of an Israeli request through a European intermediary for the release of "two soldiers and two bodies", may have "forced Israel's hand".
+The Associated Press speculated that a statement made by Khaled Mashal the previous day, in which he spoke of an Israeli request through a European intermediary for the release of "two soldiers and two bodies", may have "forced Israel's hand".

-In August 2017, Israeli court issued a month-old gag order on a state witness deal regarding the ongoing criminal investigations of the Prime Minister, Benjamin Netanyahu.
+In August 2017, an Israeli court issued a month-long gag order on a state witness deal regarding the ongoing criminal investigations of Prime Minister Benjamin Netanyahu.